5 Dental Procedures to Fix a Broken or Cracked Tooth

 A dental crown is a cap that protects the tooth, enhances its beauty, and covers it.
 It serves as a sturdy shield for your teeth.
 Receiving a crown keeps your tooth from falling out.
 A tooth that has suffered damage won’t be able to tolerate chewing pressure without a crown.

-In order to achieve a natural, consistent appearance, our dentist clinic uses porcelain crowns that are tooth-colored.
+To achieve a natural, consistent appearance, our dentist clinic uses tooth-colored porcelain crowns.
 Each patient receives a custom-made crown that properly matches their tooth.

 This is how crowns are affixed to teeth:

-- The tooth must then be prepared.
-To create room for the crown, some tooth structures will probably need to be removed.
+• The tooth must then be prepared.
+Some tooth structures will probably need to be removed to create room for the crown.

 Root Canal